BrainAnnex/life123/README.md

 When using an IDE such as PyCharm, *the IDE automatically adds the root of the Life123 files* (i.e. the location of the PyCharm project) to the value of the `sys.path` seen inside the execution of the Python files.

-If you opt not to use an IDE, or if you're using JupyterLab (such as the ones provided in Life123's `experiments` folder), an extra step is necessary.
+If you opt not to use an IDE, or if you're using Jupyter notebooks (such as the ones provided in Life123's `experiments` folder), an extra step is necessary.

 IMPORTANT: all steps below are AFTER doing the steps described in the earlier section.